For-Sale-In-Tartu/for-sale/README.md

 # Kingcamp sleeping bag

-Purchased in June, 2023 from osta.ee.
+Purchased in June 2023 from osta.ee.
 Only used a handful of times and not dirty at all.
 And I'm a clean person!
 I swear.

 It's a three-season sleeping bag, so obviously it isn't warm enough to sleep outside in when it's -20°.
 But if that's your thing, maybe you should seek psychological help.